aiidalab/aiidalab-qe/docs/source/tutorials/index.rst

 .. grid:: 1 1 1 2
    :gutter: 3

-   .. grid-item-card:: Basic
+   .. grid-item-card:: Relaxation and electronic structure
       :text-align: center
       :shadow: md

-      Learn all the basics, including selecting a structure, setting up workflow parameters, and choosing computational resources for a band structure calculation executed locally on the AiiDAlab machine.
+      Learn all the basics, including selecting a structure, setting up workflow parameters, and choosing computational resources for a band structure calculation executed locally on the AiiDAlab machine

       ++++